 Your role and goals

 Aalto University follows the salary system of Finnish universities.
-The starting salary of a Ph.D. student is approximately 2500 €/month (gross), and it increases as you progress in your research and studies.
+The starting salary of a Ph.D. student is approximately 2600 €/month (gross), and it increases as you progress in your research and studies.
+The contract includes occupational health benefits and Finland´s comprehensive social security.
 Following the standard practice in the Department of Applied Physics, the contract will be made initially for two years, then extended to another two years after a successful mid-term progress review.
 The total duration of Ph.D. studies is four years.
 The annual workload of research and teaching staff at Aalto University is currently 1612 hours.
 The contract includes Aalto University occupational healthcare.

 The primary workplace will be the Otaniemi Campus at Aalto University.

 If you want to join our community, please submit your application through our recruitment system by 5th October 2022

 .
 To apply for the position, please submit your application, including the attachments mentioned below, as one single PDF document in English through the link ’Apply now’ link at the bottom of the Aalto web page.

 - A letter of motivation stating your personal career goals and how conducting a PhD is aligned with them

 - A complete curriculum vitae describing education and employment history